charkster/tang_nano-trigger_uart/README.md

 # tang_nano-trigger_uart
 This is a re-write of my previous trigger project.
-This time Tang Nano and Tang Nano 9k are the target hardware boards and the USB UART is used to configure and enable triggering (and drive the validation patterns).<p>
+This time Tang Nano and Tang Nano 9k are the target hardware boards and the USB UART is used to configure and enable triggering (and drive the validation patterns).
+An internal clock frequency of 100MHz is used, which can result in triggering on very fast external pulses (subject to the performance of the FPGA and FPGA board).<p>
 **Tang Nano connections:**

 ![picture](https://github.com/charkster/tang_nano-trigger_uart/blob/main/images/tang_nano_trigger.jpg)